-On the first morning onboard MSC Splendida we had an early behind a behind the scenes tour scheduled for us.
-That was so difficult, getting up at 7am on a cruise ship!
-Usually I’m in the nightclub dancing the night away if I know I have a sea day ahead.
+The first sea day morning onboard was tough as we had an early MSC Splendida tour scheduled for us.
+Imagine getting up at 7am on a cruise ship!
+Usually, I’m in the nightclub dancing the night away if I know I have a sea day ahead.
 But not on this trip as we had places to see.
-Our group of competition winners had kindly been gifted a ‘Behind the Scenes ship excursion’ to get some glimpses into how the magic happens.
+Our group of competition winners had kindly been gifted a ‘Behind the Scenes ship VIP excursion’ to get some glimpses into how the magic happens.
 And we weren’t going to miss it – even if it meant setting up an alarm on a sea day.

 Our time on Splendida was going to be different as we had to cram in as much as we could in our three days.
 No staying up after late dinner – instead, my friend and I retired to our gorgeous cabin for well-earned sleep (see the last post for cabin photos).
 We had already had an early start for the day in London and we were travel-fatigued so sleep was well received.

 Start of the tour: The Strand Theatre

 While most of the ship were still in the land of nod, our group gathered 8.30am at the designated meeting point.
 This was the Strand theatre, a large modern 1600 seater show-lounge that spans two decks.
 We were split into two groups and started our tour of this modern venue, our group getting to start with the stage itself and the backstage dressing rooms.

 The extravagant shows produced and performed each night require a lot of outfits so in addition to the changing rooms we were shown storage for all the weird and wonderful props used.
 My two favourites were the carousel horses which were on stage already (the other to follow – see photos).

 So many weird and wonderful pieces of clothing & equipment… and the ‘extra boys’ in boxes was my personal theatre favourite of all – followed by the gorgeous horses.